Bestra/ember-training-slides/slides.md

 ^
 - the controller created by render is a singleton
-- Disconnecting the outlet doesn't destory the controller
+- Disconnecting the outlet doesn't destroy the controller

----
-# TESTING integration testing using module() and startApp()

 ---
 <!-- jsbin components -->